Be aware that some of these mechanics may be particularly advanced, and

 -

-Example: non-beta route where CCC is visited
+Example: Route where CCC is visited before reaching

 |